mobashshirdaniyal-code/CNC-Machine/README.md

 # CNC Machine
-This is a machine can write, draw etc. automatically
+This is a machine which can write, draw etc. automatically
 ## COMPONENTS REQUIRED
 <ol type="1">
   <li>Stepper Motors</li>